 - Use a peeler to easily peel off all the skin.
-Then cube it into bit sized pieces, making sure to throw away the seeds and stem.
+Then cube it into bite-sized pieces, making sure to throw away the seeds and stem.

 - Next, put the squash on a cookie sheet, drizzle with some olive oil, sprinkle with salt and pepper, and bake at 375° F for about another ½ hour until it is soft all the way through and a little crispy on the outside.

 - Flip it with a spatula about every 10 minutes.
 (If you don’t pre-bake the squash, you will need to cook it for about 45-50 minutes).

 Note: You can peel and cube the butternut squash in its raw state if you are strong and have a very sharp knife, however, I prefer to bake it a little first to make it easier to peel and cut.

 How do I make vegan butternut squash risotto?

-- While the cubed squash is baking, heat vegan butter (I like to use my butter recipe) margarine in a pot on low until it melts.
+- While the cubed squash is baking, heat vegan butter (I like to use my vegan butter recipe) margarine in a pot on low until it melts.

-- Add 4 gloves of minced garlic (and/or green onion optional) and allow the garlic to warm in the butter for a few minutes.
+- Add 4 cloves of minced garlic (and/or green onion optional) and allow the garlic to warm in the butter for a few minutes.